Maslow's Hierarchy of Needs: a Comprehensive Exploration

 Esteem needs and love then become crucial.
 Figures like Einstein exemplify self-actualization, while everyday people achieve it through hobbies or parenting, contributing to overall well-being.
 Scott Barry Kaufman's book introduces a sailboat metaphor for this process.
 Balancing security and growth needs.
 To self-actualize, address basic needs, build connections, set achievable goals, and pursue personal growth.

-The Expanded Maslow's Hierarchy: Cognitive, Aesthetic, And Transcendence Needs
+The Expanded Maslow's Hierarchy: Cognitive, Aesthetic, and Transcendence Needs

 Maslow's famous pyramid of needs grew over time with three new levels on top of the basic five: Cognitive, Aesthetic, and Transcendence.